Compare high interest savings accounts up to 6.00% p.a.

 What is a savings account?

-• Introductory rate: You’ll get a high interest rate for the first few months before reverting to a lower base savings rate.
+• Introductory rate: Get a high interest rate for the first few months before reverting to a lower base savings rate.

-• Bonus rate: High interest savings accounts that require you to meet certain monthly conditions.
+• Bonus rate: High interest savings accounts require you to meet certain monthly conditions to earn the bonus.
 If you don’t meet these conditions, the interest rate will revert to a lower base rate.

 What is a high interest savings account?

 A high interest savings account is any savings account that has an above-average interest rate.
-To help you know what this is when you go to compare savings accounts, the Mozo research team has crunched the numbers from all the savings accounts we track in the Mozo database and provided a table of the ‘average’ savings rates below.
+To help you see the difference, the Mozo research team has crunched the numbers from all the accounts we track in the Mozo database and provided a table of the ‘average’ savings rates below.

 Savings Account Type